dma-graveyard/MaritimeCloudPortalTestbed/README.md

 ### Demo [Maritime Cloud Portal] (http://portal.maritimecloud.net/app/index.html)

+Login with with "Tintin" or "admin".
+Password is "test" in both cases.

 ## Netbeans setup ##

 Simply open the project as an existing maven-based project.
 Thats it - no mumbojumbo here ;)